CsakiTheOne/sog24-notes/README.md

 | Pyrene                 |            | Inscryption, but only the cards + survival |
 | Enotria: The Last Song | Sep.
 19.   | Cool looking soulslike                     |

+Okay, I got bored, that's it.
+Here's my favorite from this showcase:

 #### Screenbound

 OMG I WAS LOOKING FORWARD TO THIS!